benjavalero/replacer/technical-design.md

 - **MisspellingComposedFinder**.
 Find misspellings with more than one word, e.g. `aún así` in Spanish.
 Currently, there are about 100 items, and the best approach is a regex alternating all the items.
 - **FalsePositiveFinder**.
 Find known expressions which are (almost) always false positives, e.g. in Spanish `aun así` which hides the potential replacement `aun`.
 Currently, there are about 300 items, and the best approach is a regex alternating all the items.
 This approach gives the best performance with big difference, but it has flaws.
 As we check later if the match is a complete word in the text, we could match an incomplete word overlapping the following one which is actually a good match.
 E.g. in `ratones aún son`, the false positive `es aún` is matched, but it is not valid, and it makes the next one `aún son` not to be matched.

 - **PersonNameFinder**.
 Find person names which are used also as nouns and thus are false positives, e.g. in Spanish `Julio` in `Julio Verne`, as "julio" is also the name of a month to be written in lowercase.
+It also finds words used commonly in titles, as `Sky` in `Sky News`.
+Or compound words, as `Los Angeles`.
 The list of names is configured in `person-names.xml`.
+The list will keep on growing.
+For the moment the best approach is to iterate the list of words and find them in the text with `String.indexOf`.
 - **PersonSurnameFinder**.
-Find person surnames which are used also as nouns and thus are false positives, e.g. in Spanish `Records` in `RCA Records`, as "records" is also a noun to be written with an accent.
+Find person surnames.
+Also usual nouns preceded by a word starting in uppercase, e. g. in Spanish `RCA Records`, as "records" is also a noun to be written with an accent.
 The list of surnames is configured in `person-names.xml`.
+The list will keep on growing.
+For the moment the best approach is to iterate the list of words and find them in the text with `String.indexOf`.
 - **UppercaseAfterFinder**.
-Find words in uppercase which are correct according to the punctuation, e.g. `Enero` in `{{Cite|date=Enero de 2020}}`
+Find words in uppercase which are correct according to the punctuation, e.g. `Enero` in `{{Cite|date=Enero de 2020}}`.
+The considered punctuations are: `!`, `#`, `*`, `|`, `=` and `.`.
+There are hundreds of only uppercase words so the best approach is a simple alternation.

 Some of these finders use a list of properties which are maintained in text files (or Wikipedia pages) that need to be parsed first.
 These finders retrieve the properties from a manager class which extends the generic `ParseFileManager`.
 All of these also implement the Observable pattern.
 The managers reload the properties periodically, and the observer finders are notified in case of changes.